Thoughts and Encouragements for Wounded Helpers

 In all likelihood, both will feel even more frustrated and sad than before

-Neither one received what they were searching for: (Parent-al) encouragement
+this interaction.
+Neither one received what they were searching for:

 Berne saw that in every person – even those acting from a highly regressed, immature state – there was also an adult that could be mobilized.
 In that sense, his theory of TA meant a positive break with old and far less hopeful views in psychology.